michaeldarisse/michaeldarisse.github.io/index.md

 sidebar_link: true
 sidebar_sort_order: 1
 ---
-I'm an Assistant Professor of Economics at Brock University interested in law, health, and public economics.

-I like coffee, Dungeons & Dragons, and grumbling about the Toronto Maple Leafs.

-Office: 433 Plaza Building
-Want to book a meeting?
-[Sign up here](https://taylorjwright.youcanbook.me/)
+I am a second year PhD student in the Department of Economics at Florida State University.

+My primary research interests are in the economics of education, labor economics, and experimental economics.

+I received a M.A.
+(2019) and B.A.
+(2016) in Economics from the University of New Hampshire.